davidsvale/calculate-accessibility/README.md

 # Citation
 If you have used this script in your work and you would like to cite it, you can use the following reference:
-Vale, David (2020) Calculating accessibility from an OD matrix on python (version 2.0).
+Vale, David (2020) Calculate accessibility from an OD matrix on python (version 2.0).
 Retrieved from: https://github.com/davidsvale/calculate-accessibility

 # References
 Hansen, W.G., 1959.
 How accessibility shapes land use.
 Journal of the Am.
 Instute of Planners 25, 73–76.